By: Sarah Phillips (revised April 12, 2015)

 7. Look Beyond the Brochure (you’ll never pay those prices anyway).
 Sticker shock.
 That’s what you’ll get if you look at the price in a ‘printed brochure.’
 Before my 1st cruise, I got a Carnival book and poured over it soaking in all the different options and offerings.
 However, that book listed my 1st cruise at 3 times the price we paid for it.
 Check with your travel agent or cruise line – they’ll have a better price for you than is printed in that brochure.

-10. Buy Travel Insurance.
+Buy Travel Insurance.
 You won’t always see just how this tip can save you money.
 But when you need to actually use it, you’ll be so thankful you have it and so will your bank account.
 For example, most health insurances don’t offer coverage abroad leaving you responsible for any medical bills.
 Or if your luggage goes on a different vacation, you’d have to replace all your belongings.
-Travel insurance covers these issues – and many more.
-It’s a must have for saving money on a cruise.
+Travel insurance covers these issues.